 At the review stage, the author’s approved article template will help them structure their new article.
 We encourage writers to help reviewers by doing a draft read to catch initial typos and errors.
 Authors can help the look and feel of their article by finding images that add value to the article.
 Once the author completes their first draft, they get it approved with four review steps:

-- Technical: Send technical articles to a peer close to the subject (e.g. our identity expert Scott Brady will check a security-related piece)
+- Technical: Send technical articles to a peer close to the subject (e.g. our expert identity team will check a security-related piece)

 - Writing: Send the article for a content review for grammar, language, tone, and spelling